 The Sawan month sets on Full moon day (Purnima) which is beginning of Sun’s transition into Leo zodiac.
 The Northern States celebrate it fifteen days before then the Southern States, as Lunar Calendar is followed in Southern states while Purnimant Calender is followed in Northern states.

-In Southern states, i.e. Goa, Maharastra, Gujarat, Tamil Nadu, Karnataka and Andra Pradesh the first Day of Sawan Month in 2018 is August 12th (Sunday) and First Somvar Vrat is on August 13th (Monday) which ends on September 9th (Sunday).
+In Southern states, i.e. Goa, Maharashtra, Gujarat, Tamil Nadu, Karnataka and Andra Pradesh the first Day of Sawan Month in 2019 is August 2nd (Friday) and First Somvar Vrat is on August 5th (Monday) which ends on August 30th (Friday).